bonfire-networks/bonfire-app/docs/BOUNDARIES.md

 Verbs represent actions that the user could perform, such as reading a post or replying to a message.

-Each verb has a unique ID, like the table IDs from `pointers`, which must be known to the system through configuration.
+Each verb has a unique ID, like the table IDs from `Needle`, which must be known to the system through configuration.

 ## Permissions